 Next to me are eight other riders, a group of adventure legends with experiences and accolades ranging from the Cape Epic to 7 summits and multiple Mount Everest summiteers.
 We share a common goal and it has brought us to this place.
 A place of pristine beauty, a place with raging rivers, active volcano’s, hot geysers exploding ten’s of meters into the air and steam gushing from the earth.
 This this the land of fire and ice.
 This is Iceland.

 It started back in the winter of 2014, when Sean Disney and myself began researching and putting together a mountain bike expedition to traverse Iceland from the North to the South across 678km of wilderness terrain.
 It will form part of Onbike’s products to offer the seven giants of mountain biking.
-Over the course of the next year together with our Icelandic ground partner this trip started becoming a reality as we crafted a itinerary.
+Over the course of the next year together with our Icelandic ground partner this trip started becoming a reality as we crafted the itinerary.

 On 19th August 2015 it was finally time to take that once-a-year weather window when the snow have receded enough for us to be able to bike across the island’s interior highlands.
 We rounded up our team in Reykjavik, assembled our bikes and went over the last minute expedition brief as we prepared for our transfer to Jökulsárgljúfur National Park, where our expedition will start the next day.